 We found 4 immunologists who accept Humana Silver 3800/HMO Premier near Georgetown, TX.

-Dr. Sheila Amar practices adult allergy & immunology.
-Dr. Amar studied medicine at Baylor College of Medicine.
-She is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
-She has received professional recognition including the following: Texas Rising Stars and Texas Super Doctors.
-She is affiliated with Seton Healthcare Family.
+Dr. Sheila Amar is a specialist in adult allergy & immunology.
+She attended medical school at Baylor College of Medicine.
+She takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold.
+Dr. Amar has received distinctions including Texas Rising Stars and Texas Super Doctors.
+Dr. Amar is professionally affiliated with Seton Healthcare Family.

 Conditions / Treatments